Provably Convergent Actor-Critic for MARL through Risk-aversion: Related Work

 Among all these works regarding risk-aversion, our work differentiates itself in two aspects: (i) We mainly consider \textit{strategic} risk-aversion, where agents are risk-averse against the behaviors of other agents rather than the environment; (ii) Our analysis do not rely on the payoff structure of the original game, but only on the level of risk-aversion and bounded rationality.

 \paragraph{Stochastic approximation and Actor-Critic algorithms.} Our theoretical analysis is largely based on the \textit{stochastic approximation} (SA) framework introduced by \citep{robbins1951stochastic} that has served as a fundamental tool for analyzing the convergence of Q-learning \citep{tsitsiklis1994asynchronous, chen2022finite1} and TD learning \citep{srikant2019finite, chen2021lyapunov}.
 Following a \textit{two-timescale} SA framework \citep{borkar1997stochastic}, the seminal work of \citep{konda1999actor} provided the first rigorous convergence proofs, and more recently, different variants of Actor-Critic algorithms (direct parameterization or linear function approximation, policy gradient or natural policy gradient) have been analyzed in different ways (asymptotic or finite-sample analysis) \citep{dalal2018finite, zhang2020provably, wu2020finite, chen2022finite2}.
+Despite the prevalence of two-timescale analyses that require the stepsizes decaying in different asymptotic rates, single-timescale analyses assuming a constant stepsize ratio have also been studied in single-agent settings \citep{fu2020single, chen2023finite, kumar2026convergence}.
+The single-timescale analyses are generally more complex as they require solving a coupled recursion system between the actor and the critic.
 SA has also been used to analyze learning in games.
 For two-player zero-sum MGs, \citet{chen2023two} proved convergence of two-timescale Q-learning with function approximation, and later on provided an independent learning algorithm that enjoys last-iterate convergence in \citep{chen2024last}.

 While the analysis of Actor-Critic algorithms under the SA framework has been extensively studied, nearly all works are for single agent RL and uses a faster critic and a slower actor, whose final convergence relies on analyzing the policy gradient dynamics, with one exception of the so-called Critic-Actor framework proposed by \citet{panda2025two} (yet their convergence analysis still relies on policy gradient instead of contraction).
 In comparison, In the MARL problem that we consider, policy gradient no longer yields negative drift, making all previous techniques invalid.
 To circumvent this, we adopt a ``reverse" step size order with a slower critic with a faster actor in order to utilize the contraction property of the Bellman operator in our convergence proof.